Classification of Pain

 The international classification of headaches has been updated https://ichd-3.org/

-The first two parts are headaches types and the third type is orofacial pains
+The first two parts are headaches types and the third type is orofacial pains.

-There are seven groups of diagnoses
+There are several groups of Orofacial pain diagnoses according to ICOP https://journals.sagepub.com/doi/10.1177/0333102419893823

 • Acute dental pain